sshark/thrillingbytes/Looking at A Monad Through An Example.md

 ```
 The responbility lies with the caller to catch the exception but the developer does not know if a function can throw an exception when certain parameteric values are met.
 Consequently, any function that the application uses can cause the application to be unusable or unstable at best if the exception is not caught in its place.
 This makes the job of the developers very unpleasant.
 Worse, we are back to writing our code the Java style with `try-catch` or `try-catch-finally` blocks everywhere blindfolded[^1].

-[^1]: Scala 3 is experimenting with the exception checking using the [`CanThrow`](https://docs.scala-lang.org/scala3/reference/experimental/canthrow.html) capabilities.
+[^1]: Scala 3 is experimenting with the selective checking exception using the [`CanThrow`](https://docs.scala-lang.org/scala3/reference/experimental/canthrow.html) capabilities.

 ## The Better Answer, Use An Effect
 Effect in this context is a *container* or a container with some capabilities.
 Effect is not *side effect*.
 Simple container like `Opton` is a list with the maximum capacity of 1 element or empty.
 With `Option` effect the function can let its caller know its return status.
 The function will return `Some` or None to indicate success or failure.
 Function (A) implementation and usage would look like this